yuexing/realblog/engineering/singleton.md

   std::weak_ptr<sgiggle::contacts::ContactManager> m_contact_manager;
   </pre>

-  - others generally will hold weak reference for the injected object, and use by lock
+  - others generally only hold weak reference for the injected object, and use by lock

   <pre>
   // UserInfo